 National Park Posters

 In the 1930s and 1940s, the WPA commissioned a series of national parks posters to encourage the public to explore U.S. parklands.
-Inspired by the iconic designs, photographer Rob Decker is building a collection of national park posters ($35) created in a similar style using shots he’s captured as he travels to each of the national parks (he’s been to 43 out of 60 so far).
-Printed on recycled stock and soy-based inks, his most popular posters include prints from Yellowstone, Arches, and Grand Teton.
+Inspired by the iconic designs, photographer Rob Decker is building a collection of national park posters ($35) created in a similar style using shots he’s captured as he travels to each of the national parks (he’s been to 43 out of 61 so far).
+Printed on recycled stock with soy-based inks, his most popular posters include prints from Yellowstone, Arches, and Grand Teton.
 Decker donates 10 percent of his annual profits to various conservancies and organizations that support the U.S. national park system.